ucbi/uniform/guides/introduction/How It Works.md

 ## What is "Ejecting"?

+For the purposes of this documentation, ejecting an app means

-When we refer to "ejecting" an app, we mean taking all of the code used by that application and copying it to a distinct code repository.
-This is done with `mix eject`.
+> Copying the code used by the application to a separate, standalone code
+> repository, without including code that the application doesn't need.

-**`Eject` makes code repositories "out of thin air" by taking only the relevent bits from your Base Project.**
+Ejecting is done with `mix eject`.
+This mix task essentially makes code repositories "out of thin air" by taking only the relevent bits from your Base Project.

 ## What is a Base Project?